MusicalArtist12/cs383-pong/README.md

 Just completely normal pong.
 I promise.
 There's nothing weird about it.
 Seriously.

-Designed to run on a 1080p screen. scales up and down
+Designed to run on a 1080p screen. scales up and down.

+You can download it (here)[https://github.com/MusicalArtist12/cs383-pong/releases], or play it without downloading (here)[https://musicalartist12.github.io/cs383-pong]

 ![Main Menu](images/MainMenu.png)